Amsterdam has a wealth of diverse museums. In this article we list the top 15 museums in Amsterdam by visitor numbers.

 There are hands-on science-themed exhibitions over 4 floors with shows and demonstrations.
 There is a large roof terrace (free entry) which offers good views.

-Visitor numbers have been increasing steadily over the last years and NEMO is closing in on the Stedelijk’s 4th position.
+Visitor numbers have generally been increasing steadily over the last years and 2019 saw a record 670,000 visitors.
+NEMO has caught up with the Stedelijk’s 4th position.
 Pre-book NEMO tickets online here

 The MOCO Museum is an independent contemporary art museum opened in 2016.
 It is best known for featuring works of art by UK street artist Banksy.
 MOCO is located in the Villa Alsberg townhouse on Museumplein, nextdoor to the Van Gogh Museum.